docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 If you are running rootless docker and build process gives error saying "can't stat...", you may try removing old images.

-If you do get this error, this may be a significant problem with some later exercises.
+If you keep getting this error with future exercises, this may be a significant problem with some later exercises.
 It may be worthwhile to check if you could do the course with standard Docker or with Podman instead of rootless Docker.

 :::